Skip to content

 Store.get

-Ability Polymorphism
+Ability polymorphism

--- List.map : (a ->{g} b) -> [a] ->{g} [b]
+List.map : (a ->{g} b) -> [a] ->{g} [b] is ability-polymorphic via the type variable g: the inferred row inherits whatever abilities the mapped function needs.

-The handle ... with Construct
+Surface syntax: handle … with

 unison